What is Business Transformation?

-What are the types of business transformation?
+What are the Types of Business Transformation?

 With an all-encompassing scope, business transformation can be many things.
 There are plenty of ways to break it down, but business transformation activities typically fall into one (or more) of these five categories:

 - Management transformation—As companies strive for growth in competitive marketplaces, top-down bureaucratic hierarchies aren’t always the best for facilitating rapid decision-making and reacting to new developments.
-Transforming the management structure may be part of the solution (getting rid of the middlemen, etc.), but empowering individuals to make decisions themselves or quickly reach a consensus is far more important.
+Transforming the management structure may be part of the solution (getting rid of the middlemen, etc.), but empowering individuals to make decisions themselves or quickly reach a consensus is far more critical.
 This requires socialization and access to information, establishing clear communication channels, and overall transparency in organizational functions.

 What do product managers need to know about business transformation?

-By pushing the development organization to deliver new products and services, they’re instigating additional investments in new technologies that are both more efficient and provide a platform for entirely new offerings.
+By pushing the development organization to deliver new products and services, they’re instigating additional investments in new technologies that are more efficient and provide a platform for entirely new offerings.

 By implementing or utilizing one of the many decision-making frameworks, product managers are laying the groundwork for management transformation; instead of running every tiny decision up and down the old chain of command.
-By preaching Lean innovation principles, conducting A/B tests and mandating MVPs instead of fully-baked products, they’re breaking free from the traditional enterprise way of thinking.
+By preaching Lean innovation principles, conducting A/B tests, and mandating MVPs instead of fully-baked products, they’re breaking free from the traditional enterprise way of thinking.

-Product management is creating dozens of petri dishes for business transformation that can illustrate the potential upsides of these endeavors and provide examples that can be replicated across the entire organization, and on a larger scale.
+Product management is creating dozens of Petri dishes for business transformation that can illustrate the potential upsides of these endeavors and provide examples that can be replicated across the entire organization and on a larger scale.

-For these transformations to be truly transformational, it requires a larger buy-in than just the product team; the whole management team must be onboard and willing to invest the time, effort, and resources.
+For these transformations to be truly transformational, it requires a larger buy-in than just the product team; the whole management team must be on board and willing to invest the time, effort, and resources.
 Product managers excited about and interested in playing a key part in the transformation should be sure organizational support truly exists before “getting out over their skis” and assuming the executive team has their back.

 Next comes identifying which capabilities are needed (or must be improved) to achieve those strategic goals.
-These are either things the company can’t or doesn’t do now at all, or areas that could use significant improvement or redirection.
+These are either things the company can’t or doesn’t do now or areas that could use significant improvement or redirection.
 Deloitte defines each capability along these six lines:

 - Integration—Rules, roles, and decision-making responsibility.

-- Processes—Well-defined and efficiently designed to reach the desired outcomes.
+- Processes—Well-defined and efficiently designed to reach the desired outcomes

-- Talent—What skills and experience are needed for this capability to thrive, including allocating existing staff and recruiting additional team members.
+- Talent—What skills and experience are needed for this capability to thrive, including allocating existing staff and recruiting additional team members

 Any transformational activity also requires staying power because there’s no reason to go through this entire process if the company falls back into its old ways as soon as the exercise is completed.
-The same data and metrics used to measure if the company has achieved its goals can also be used to ensure they’re being maintained once the transformation is complete.
+The same data and metrics used to measure if the company has achieved its goals can also ensure they’re being maintained once the transformation is complete.